intellifi-nl/webapi-doc/README.md

 Terminology
 ===========

-The whole Intellifi concept is based upon items and zones.
+The whole Intellifi concept is based upon [items](#item) and [locations](#location).
 Please take some time to familiarize yourself with these definitions.
 They will make it way easier to understand this API.

 Item
 ----